|

 for the different

 bandwidth and noise-floor requirements.
-There is no explicit
+A single-pole

-- Can the filtering be customized?
+- Can gain and filtering be customized?

-anti-alias filter may be customized;
+anti-alias filter may be customized, within the limits of the design;

-see the ordering information.
+please see the ordering information.

 -